thestormforge/optimize-controller/docs/introduction.md

 - Kubernetes cannot adjust application-specific settings that may have significant impact on performance from workload to workload.
 For instance: JVM heap size, shard size in Elasticsearch, or working memory on a self-hosted database would not be exposed through a consistent interface in Kubernetes, even if they may be set by environment variables or through a ConfigMap.

 Red Sky Ops was developed to address these shortcomings. **k8s-experiment**  the tools needed to find the ideal configuration for a Kubernetes application.
 It support flexibly parameterizing application yaml; running trials with specific values filled into those yaml documents; taking measurements to determine the efficacy of trials; and grouping those trials into overarching Experiments.

-For an in-depth explanation of the tool, proceed to the Overview section.